Jet Stream 500

 • Rugged molded ABS construction for superior flow and durability

-• Dimensions derived from professional tunnel designs
+• Dimensions derived from professional wind tunnels for improved laminar flow

 • Computer generated wind flow design